Do You Get Nosebleeds Often? Find Out Why!

 Wait a few minutes and, if the bleeding continues, go to an urgent care center.

-If the bleeding stops, stay away from physical activity for the next few hours, and make sure how to take any blood thinners or anti-platelet medications such as aspirin.
+If the bleeding stops, stop physical activity for the next few hours and make sure not to take any blood thinners or anti-platelet medications such as aspirin.
 You should also try not to blow your nose too hard.